dipeshjoshi4/BLOG/README.md

 # BLOG
-this is repo.is for the my blogs which I posted on different  platforms about different tech topics which I learn while my web development
+this is repo.is for the my blogs which I posted on different  platforms about different tech topics which I learn while my web development journey

 ### 1.Web ,Server & Hosting